More than a century of good neighbors on the river

 From tradesmen to congressmen

-For all its racing silver, the club never lost the working-class character it started with.
+From the 1970s into the 2000s, the better part of three decades, the club was led by its longtime commodore, J.R.
+Taylor, and it prospered under him.
+For all its racing silver, it never lost the working-class character it started with.
 A 1988 Washington Post feature on the blue-collar boat clubs of the Anacostia put the club front and center, proud to defy the blue-blood yacht-club image, with monthly fees of about thirty dollars, roughly a tenth the cost of a slip at the tonier clubs.

 The membership ran the full range of the city, from tradesmen to White House executive staff to several sitting members of Congress.
 On Commodore J.R.
 Taylor’s decades at the helm, 1970s–2000s